-Your lawyer can definitely help you get disability payments for your illness, including getting your application successfully submitted.
-In addition, your attorney will work closely with your physician to ensure that all medical records show definite proof of your illness.

-Will I Get Updated on the Progress of My Case?

-Amended wording | Yes, your lawyer can help you get disability payments for your illness.
 Your attorney will help you file the application and will work closely with your physician to ensure that all medical records show the necessary proof of your illness.

 Will I Get Updated on the Progress of My Case?